snebel29/snebel29.github.io/_posts/2019-08-21-use-github-pages-to-host-your-helm-charts.md

 1. Create a repository

-> &#9888; avoid using `charts` since this may collide with the stable chart repo, so you won't be able to fork repositories with the name `chart` anymore!
+> &#9888; avoid using `charts` as the name, this will collide with other repos such as the official one and you won't be able to fork it anymore!

 2. [Setup GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages) pointing to the `/docs` folder.